By Ross Rader, Co-Developer of TabMark

 - No dedicated reading mode (opens original websites)

-- Requires initial setup and organization
+- Requires initial setup investment

-4. Omnivore — Best Open Source Option
+6. Omnivore — Best Free Open Source Option

 Rating: 7/10 | User Sentiment: Positive from FOSS Community